 Whether English is your primary or secondary language, English language training is a portable skill you can take with you to every duty station.

 For further assistance in finding ways to learn or expand your English language skills on MySECO, view resources like Improve Your English Language Skills and About English as a Second Language.
-You can also speak to a career coach at 800-342-9647 to discuss any questions you may have about finding resources to assist you in improving your English language skills.
+You can also speak to a SECO career coach by calling Military OneSource at 800-342-9647 or use the Live Chat feature on the MySECO website to discuss any questions you may have about finding resources to assist you in improving your English language skills.